pubgeo/IARPA-SMART/documentation/specifications/site_model_spec.md

 This value may be `null` ,or a datestring of the format `"YYYY-MM-DD"`.

-If it is a datestring, it corresponds to the latest date of all observation features in this site model. `null` has a special semantic meaning and is only permitted in certain statused sites, as detailed in the [annotation status types](../miscellaneous_annotation_details.md#annotations-status-type-categories).
+If it is a datestring, it corresponds to the latest date of all observation features in this site model. `null` has a special semantic meaning and is only permitted in certain statused sites, as detailed in the [annotation status types](../miscellaneous_annotation_details.md#annotations-status-type-categories) and [boundary definitions](../boundary_definitions.md#temporal-boundaries).

 NOTE: This date is not the same as the observed end of the activity described by the site model.
 It is simply the very last observation noted in the annotation (ground truth) file, which could be the last of several 'Post Construction' activities.